-During 2021, the Underground Storage Tank Indemnification Fund (USTIF) continued to provide exceptional service to the regulated community, as well as the citizens of the Commonwealth.
-The USTIF paid out in excess of \$30.7 million for remediation costs in 2021.
-These payments contributed to the closure of 157 owner/operator contaminated sites as well as costs for ongoing remediation at 884 open claim sites.
+During 2023, the USTIF continued to provide exceptional service to its participants, as well as the citizens of the Commonwealth.
+The USTIF paid out in excess of \$29.9 million for remediation costs in 2023.
+These payments contributed to the closure of 166 owner/operator contaminated sites as well as paying costs for ongoing remediation at 789 open claim sites.

-At the December 2021 meeting, the Underground Storage Tank Indemnification Board (Board) received a presentation of the annual actuarial study prepared by Aon Global Risk Consulting.
-The study concluded a surplus of \$95.4 million to the actuarial projections as compared to \$39.2 million in 2020.
+At the December 2023 meeting, the Underground Storage Tank Indemnification Board received a presentation of the annual actuarial study prepared by Aon Global Risk Consulting.
+The study concluded that the program had assets above its actuarial projected liabilities of \$142 million as compared to \$77.4 million in 2022.

-Under the Storage Tank Act, the Department of Environmental Protection may request allocations for the Pollution Prevention Program (Pump & Plug), Catastrophic Releases, Environmental Cleanup Program and Investigative and Closure Programs. inception, the USTIF has Since allocated \$149,029,298 to DEP for various grants, programs, and expenses.
+Under the Storage Tank Act, the Department of Environmental Protection may request allocations for the Pollution Prevention Program (Pump & Plug), Catastrophic Releases, Environmental Program, and Investigative and Closure Programs. inception, the USTIF has \$168,129,298 to DEP for various grants, programs, and expenses.